divshot/divshot-upload/README.md

   * `type` - type of file to upload (**tar** or **zip** only for now)
   * `config` - application configuration (taken from the *divshot.json* file)
   * `host` - OPTIONAL - the divshot api endpoint (Used for dev, test, and production environments).
 Defaults to production api.
+  * `files` - OPTIONAL. an object of files where the key of each item is the relative path to the file and the value is an empty object.
+This is used to track unreleased files.

 ### Events